-For nation will rise against nation, and kingdom against kingdom the beginning of birth pains they will deliver you up to tribulation and kill you "people will give you over to the authorities, who will make you suffer and will kill you."
+For nation will rise against nation, and kingdom against kingdom the beginning of birth pains they will deliver you up to tribulation and kill you

 Both of these mean the same thing.
 Jesus is emphasizing that people everywhere will fight each other.